pypeit/PypeIt/doc/calibrations/calibrations.rst

 .. _calibrations-calibfile:

-Output calib file
+Output calib File
 -----------------

-When pypeit runs successful, a file with a ``.calib`` extension is generated that provides a summary of the calibration groups used during the reduction.
+When PypeIt runs successful, a file with a ``.calib`` extension is generated that provides a summary of the calibration groups used during the reduction.
 The file lists all the source file of each frame type ordered by their calibration group.
 It looks roughly like this: